 The PBDS nurse competency test usually takes 4-6 hours and is entirely narrative – no multiple choice.
 This means the ability to communicate methods and observations on paper is critical to passing.
 Registered Nurses:

 - View video vignettes of various clinical scenarios

 - Identify threats to patient safety and stability

 The PBDS nursing test evaluates travel nurses' ability to critically think and manage clinical situations in a timely, appropriate manner.
 Healthcare employers that utilize the PBDS assessment typically don't give travel nurses a second chance if they don’t meet a rating of "acceptable" the first time around.
 This is because hospitals expect a high caliber nursing candidate when filling travel nurse jobs, so their tolerance for failure is low in this regard.

 To learn more about travel nurse testing, nursing jobs or which hospitals utilize the PBDS assessment to measure the nurse competency of traveling nurses, call American Traveler at 800-884-8788 or apply online today.

-Registered Nurses find high paying travel nursing jobs with free private housing, free health, free education and fabulous 401(k) benefits at top hospitals nationwide.
+Registered Nurses find high paying travel nursing jobs with free private housing, group health, free education and fabulous 401(k) benefits at top hospitals nationwide.
 Our Registered Nurse jobs, on average, pay twenty percent more than permanent hospital nursing jobs and the perks and lifestyle are amazing.